LucaFilipozzi/keycloak-extensions-prototype/README.md

 1. make new authenticator or mapper classes
 2. register classes as follows:
-   1. authenticators go in `src/main/resources/META-INF/services/org.keycloak.authantication.AuthenticatorFactory`
+   1. authenticators go in `bundle/src/main/application/META-INF/services/org.keycloak.authantication.AuthenticatorFactory`
-   2. mappers go in `src/main/resources/META-INF/services/org.keycloak.protocol.ProtocolMapper`
+   2. mappers go in `bundle/src/main/application/META-INF/services/org.keycloak.protocol.ProtocolMapper`
-3. add dependencies to `src/main/resources/META-INF/jboss-deployment-structure.xml`
+3. add dependencies to `bundle/src/main/application/META-INF/jboss-deployment-structure.xml`

-Note that it is not necessary to modify keycloak's `standalone.xml` configuration: just deploy the JAR into `/path/to/keycloak/standalone/deployments`.
+Note that it is not necessary to modify keycloak's `standalone.xml` configuration: just deploy the EAR into `/path/to/keycloak/standalone/deployments`.

+Note that an EAR is used so that any necessary 3rd party JARs may be bundled into the EAR.

 ---
 Copyright (C) 2021 Luca Filipozzi.
 Some rights reserved.